oduameh/node-course/docs/Next/kupo.md

 ./kupo_start.sh
 ```

-You should see output of `kupo` syncing.
+You should see the output of `kupo` syncing:

 ![kuposy](/img/indexing1.png)

-Exit the process `ctrl + c`
+Exit the process using `ctrl + c`.

-Now make another service file in the `scripts` directory.
+Now, create another service file in the `scripts` directory:

 ```
 nano /home/n(x)/preview/scripts/kupo.service
 ```

-Copy the following into your service file.
+Copy the following into your service file:

 ```
 [Unit]